microsoft/pai/contrib/python-sdk/README.md

 opai job submit [--preview]
 ```

 ## 3.4.
-Add requirements (prerequisites) to job (or task role)
+Add requirements (prerequisites)

 It is common scenarios that users would prepare their environments by add requirements, such as installing python packages, mapping data storages.
+The prerequisites can apply to a specific task role (if both `--job-name, -j` and `--task-role-name, -t` specified) or to all task roles in the job (if only `--job-name` specified).

 ```bash
 opai require pip ...